rafaelgou/rgou-wp-media/Explanation.md

 This plugin should create and maintain a simple sitemap for the site's homepage, and a static version of it.

-A settings page should be created under Dashboard -> Settings, allowing an admin to run the crawling immediatly and schedule to run each hour after that.
+A settings page should be created under Dashboard -> Settings, allowing an admin to run the crawling immediately and schedule to run each hour after that.

 ## Deconstructing the problem